 Weavings Using Cochineal

-Start the hunt for cochineal red used by artisans in the Americas in the ClothRoads shop: In Tenejapa, Chiapas, they weave brocade fabric--the wool is dyed.
-In the Chinchero village of Peru, the alpaca and wool warp is spun and dyed in this banded tote.
-And in Guatemala, the organic cotton warp is dyed creating this bold striped tablecloth.
+Start the hunt for cochineal red used by artisans in the Americas in Tenejapa, Chiapas, they weave brocade fabric–the wool is dyed.
+In the Chinchero village of Peru, the alpaca and wool warp is spun and dyed.
+See examples here.

 So the next time you toss back that Campari or add the luscious shade of red to your lips, thank this little female insect.